Guide to the Top Winning Roulette Systems

 Since casinos have existed, players have been coming up with systems to beat them.
 Roulette is one of the most successful and common casino games due to the small - but existent - house edge.
-Though it is not possible to win in the long-term, here are several systems designed to minimise losses and maximise returns:
+Though it’s not possible to win in the long-term, here are several systems designed to minimize losses and maximize returns:

 Martingale is one of the most famous systems for gambling.
 Essentially, one doubles their bet after each loss (generally in an even money bet such as odd/even on roulette).
-In theory, you will always win enough to cover your losses plus one extra bet.
+In theory, you’ll always win enough to cover your losses plus one extra bet.

-For example, if you lose $10 you will then bet $20; lose this and you bet $40.
-If you win, you will now have $80.
+For example, if you lose $10 you’ll then bet $20; lose this and you bet $40.
+If you win, you’ll now have $80.
 You then bet $10 again and continue.
-In practice, this system isn't foolproof as it is quite easy to lose a number of bets in a row and have to wager large amounts to get your losses back.
-If you have a large bankroll, though, it's a good way to enjoy a lengthy roulette session.
+In practice, this system isn't foolproof as it’s quite easy to lose a number of bets in a row and have to wager large amounts to get your losses back.
+If you have a large bankroll though and you play for real money, it's a good way to enjoy a lengthy roulette session.

 "Roulette systems have been touted as ways players can overcome the casino's house edge, and while in the long term you simply can't increase your odds, betting patterns and strategies can payoff in the short term."